 At parkrun, we’ve always tried to keep that event day experience the same as it was back when we began in 2004.

 But one thing has evolved over the years – the barcode.
-Here we take a look at the importance of the barcode, and why we love it.
+We take a look at the importance of the barcode, and why we love it.

 For the first five years, there was no barcode system at parkrun.
 Volunteers would download a database of every individual parkrunner every week, and this was used to record times into a bespoke results database.

 The barcode system we know today wasn’t actually introduced until 2009.
-Now, by scanning your barcode at the end of your parkrun you can get your parkrun stats sent directly to you, and your barcode is registered every time you volunteer too, giving you a full record of every time you’ve volunteered at parkrun.
+Now, by scanning your barcode at the end of your parkrun 5k you can get your stats sent directly to you.
+Your barcode is registered every time you volunteer too, giving you a full record of every time you’ve volunteered at parkrun.

 The parkrun community is a special place, and the friendliness of parkrunners helps make it what it is.
 How lovely is it when a barcode scanner can greet you by your name because it’s on your printed barcode?
-That person may just remember it the following week; it might help them feel a part of a community, as well as make new friends.
+That person may just remember it the following week.
+It might help you both feel part of a community, as well as helping you to make new friends.

 Carrying your personal barcode means that you don’t have to carry your phone during the event.
 It allows you to switch off from the busy world in your pocket and enjoy your walk, jog or run feeling that little bit lighter, safe in the knowledge that you can still get your time.